perceptron007/Hash-Table/readme.md

   index = hash_a(string) + i * hash_b(string) % num_buckets

 We see that if no collisions have occured, i = 0, so the index is just hash_a of the string.
-If a collision happens,
+If a collision happens, the index is modified by the hash_b.

+It is possible that hash_b will return 0, reducing the second term to 0.
+This will cause the hash table to try to insert the item into the same bucket over and over.
+We can mitigate this by adding 1 to the result of the second hash, making sure it's never 0.

+` index = (hash_a(string) + i * (hash_b(string) + 1)) % num_buckets

+### Methods

+**Insert**
+To insert a new key-value pair, we iterate through indexes until we find an empty bucket.
+We then insert the item into that bucket and increment the hash table's *count* attribute to indicate new item has been added.
+A hash table's *count* attribute will become useful when we look at *resizing* in the next section.

+**Searching**
+Searching is similar to inserting, but at each iteration of the while loop, we check whether the item's key matches the key we're searching for.
+If it does, we return the item's value.
+If the while loop hits a null bucket, we return NULL, to indicate that no value was found.